ncihtan/htan-webassets/README.md

 ## Example usage
 1. Generate manifest files for each DCC.
-    - You need to generate alteast one manifest for the htan-assets bucket (thumbnails, minerva stories).
+    - You need to generate atleast one manifest for the htan-assets bucket (thumbnails, minerva stories).
     - And one DCC `bucket`
 ```
 make generate